 Departments are entered in the hexagonal adjacency graph based on their adjusted relationship.
 The relationship tuple indicates on how many departments the adjusted relationship is based.
 Possible options are null, unary, binary, and ternary.
 The departments then enter the graph by decreasing adjusted relationship.
 The null tuple indicates that the next department will be chosen at random, without any regard to its relationships with other departments.
-The unary adjusted relationship sums the relationship of a department with all other departments.
+The unary adjusted relationship sums the relationships of a department with all other departments.
 The binary adjusted relationship is the relationship between the current department and one other department.
-The ternary adjusted relationship is the relationship between the current department and two other departments.
+The ternary adjusted relationship is the relationship is the